Mihaly7/Collect-HCIRegistrationInfo/README.md

 **Usage**
 1. Download the ps1 file to your env
-2. Dot source it:
+2. Dot source it to import the function:

-   . .\Collect-HCIRegistrationInfo
+   C:\Temp\>. .\Collect-HCIRegistrationInfo

 4. Run the function to collect data